thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/better-documentation-platform.md

 A proof of concept was created by modifying the `github_readme_sync` tool and can be viewed here: https://github.com/codeallthethingz/tbp.monty/pull/14/files

+## Note on Partial Contributions

+This is a large task that involves multiple skills and technologies.
+If you're interested in contributing but don't have expertise in all areas, you can volunteer for part of this task.
+For example, if you're skilled in HTML and web design, you could design a new page without needing to know S3 or the current readme sync tool.
+You can partner with a TBP team member to accomplish this task together.

 ---

 # Requirements